hzk0070/comp-1200/docs/2021-spring/syllabus/syllabus.md

 routed to your `@auburn.edu` email address.
 You are expected to check both Canvas and your `@auburn.edu` account daily.

 ## Getting Help in the Course

 If you find yourself struggling academically in this course, please reach out to your instructor and/or a teaching assistant as soon as possible.
-Do not wait until the end of the semester to seek help for problems that were present weeks earlier.
+Do not wait until the end of the term to seek help for problems that were present weeks earlier.
 The instructor and teaching assistants want to help you, but can not do so unless you ask in a timely manner.

 ## Accessibility